 At Herat M. Ferrier received the permission of the chief to continue his journey towards India.
-He proceeded among the mountains, pastures, and and tent-dwelling tribes to Balkh, the original capital of the Persian monarchs, the building of which is ascribed by Orientals to Kaiamur, the first of the Pishdadian line.
+He proceeded among the mountains, pastures, and and tent-dwelling tribes to Balkh, the original capital of the Persian mo-nurchs, the building of which is ascribed by Orientals to Kaïamur, the first of the Pishdadian line.
 It was prosperous when Alexander of Macedon marched that way, and though devastated by Genghiz and by Timour, still flourishes, 'the Mother of Cities,' in the midst of orchards and meadows.
-Thence onwards, across the Paropamisian range, among the Hazarah Tartars, until he reached the country of the patriarchal Seherais-a tribe of Tartar pagans.
+Thence onwards, across the Paropamisian range, among the Hazarah Tartars, until he reached the country of the patriarchal Scherais-a tribe of Tartar, pagans.
 Here the hospitality of the desert took a peculiar form, and as M. Ferrier conformed, on principle, to the usages of men and cities, he glided without reluctance into the allurements of the court of Timour Beg.
-That chieftain had somewhat astonished his guest by sending a pretty young slave to welcome him; but what was M. Ferrier's wonder when, upon requesting permission to retire, he was led to his apartment by a bevy of the Scherai damsels, who bathed and shampooed him from head to foot, and ccased not to polish his corporeal frame until he prayed for some repose.
-Among the Eisnak women, who inhabit the table-lands and slopes of Paropamisus, a more remarkable characteristic was observed.
+That chieftain had somewhat astonished his guest by sending a pretty young slave to welcome him; but what was M. Ferrier's wonder when, upon requesting permission to retire, he was led to his apartment by a bevy of the Scherai damsels, who bathed and shampooed him from head to foot, and onsed not to polish his corporeal frame until he prayed for some repose.
+Among the Eisnak women, who inhabit the table-lands and slopes of Faropamisus, a more remarkable characteristic was observed.
 They are Amazons, dreaded by the Afghans as much as the men, and not allowed to marry until they have performed a feat of arms.

-In his second journey from Herat, across the steppes to Kandahar, M. Ferrier explored some scarcely known territories, and met with many remarkable adventures.
+"In his second journey from Herat, across the steppes to Kandahar, M. Ferrier explored some scarcely known territories, and met with many redarkable adventures.
 At Mahmoodabad and at Girishk he was thrown into prison, half starved, beaten until the blood burst through his skin, and repeatedly robbed.
 But no difficulty seemed sufficient to break his spirit; the hour of his release saw him pushing on for Kandahar.
-He reached that city, but, compelled to return to Girishk, was once more confined in a tower overlooking the Herat road, and threatened with death by torture.
-Sometimes he was tied to a post and exposed to a burning hot sun, while a rabble of soldiers shattered him with all varieties of abominations; then a dagger was held to his throat; lastly, boiling oil and red-hot irons were prepared; until two nights and days of misery, without food, drink, or sleep, ware out his resolution, and he gave way to the most infamous extortion.
-The provinces of Kandahar and Seistan, described by M. Ferrier, have derived a new importance, as Mr. Danby Seymour remarks, from the trade that has sprung up at the Scinde ports, since the dethronement of the Talpoor princes.
-Hitherto their large and active populations have been supplied with British manufactures through Russia, by the steam traffic of the Volga, the Caspian, even the Aral Sea.
-From Kurrachee, however, a practicable route leads inwards which might be converted into the channel of an extensive and profitable commerce.
-M. Ferrier seems to believe in the possibility of a Russian invasion of India.
-Without pretending to limit political or military possibilities, we do not consider that even his minute local knowledge, and his elaborate and interesting argument, bear very conclusively on the question.
-Influence the Afghans and Persians as they might, trace lines of march through the best watered, richest, most thickly populated territories, avoid the crested | the presence of conceited young gentlemen.
+Ile reached that city, but, compelled to return to Girishk, was once more confined in a tower overlooking the Herat road, and threatened with death by torture.
+Sometimes he was tied to a post and exposed to a burning hot sun, while a habble of soldiers shattered him with all varieties of abominations; then a gger was held to his throat; lastly, boiling oil and red-hot irons were premed; until two nights and days of misery, without food, drink, or sleep, The provinces of Kandahar and Seistan, described by M. Ferrier, have drived a new importance, as Mr. Danby Seymour remarks, from the trade that has sprung up at the Scinde ports, since the dethronement of the Talpoor princes.
+Hitherto their large and active populations have been supplied Ath British manufactures through Russia, by the steam traffic of the Volga, the Caspian, even the Aral Sea.
+From Kurrachee, however, a practigsble route leads inwards which might be converted into the channel of an Strengive and, profitable commerce.
+M. Ferrier seems to believe in the possibility of a Russian invasion of Tailie.
+Without pretending to limit political or military possibilities, we do that consider that even his minute local knowledge, and his elaborate and interesting argument, bear very conclusively on the question.
+Influence Afghans and Persians as they might, trace lines of march through the hast watered, richest, most thickly populated territories, avoid the crested | the presence of conceited young gentlemen.